stolostron/rhacm-docs/security/create_policy.md

-# Creating an Red Hat Advanced Cluster Management for Kubernetes security policy
+# Managing a security policy

 Create a security policy to report and validate your cluster compliance based on your specified security standards, categories, and controls.
-To create a policy for Red Hat Advanced Cluster Management for Kubernetes, you must create a YAML file to create a policy for managed clusters.
+To create a policy for Red Hat Advanced Cluster Management for Kubernetes, you must create a YAML file on your managed clusters.

-**Required access level**: Cluster administrator
+## Creating a security policy

-As you create your new policy from the console, a YAML file is also created.
+You can create a security policy from the command line interface (CLI) or from the console.
+Cluster administrator access is required.

 The following objects are required for your Red Hat Advanced Cluster Management for Kubernetes policy: